kolkhis/tech-notes/ato/index.md

 ---

-Many of the speakers that are presenting are long-time industry professionals from big-name companies and projects (e.g., GitHub, Tailscale, AlmaLinux, etc.), as well as some popular content creators.
+Many of the speakers that are presenting are long-time industry professionals from big-name companies and projects (e.g., Google, GitHub, Tailscale, AlmaLinux, etc.), as well as some popular content creators (notably LearnLinuxTV).
 Some of the talks are highly technical, while others focus on the broader aspects of working in tech as a whole.

-Wherever you may find yourself in tech, there is a topic being presented that will be suited to your role.
+Whatever role you may find yourself in, there is a topic being presented that will be beneficial to your professional development.

 ## Booths

 Vendors from across the open-source and tech world filled the conference hall with booths, demos, and "swag" giveaways.
 RedHat was giving away -- and this may shock you -- red Fedoras!
-CIQ represented Rocky Linux, Warewulf, and other projects with lanyards, tote bags, stickers, and even temporary tattoos.
+CIQ represented Rocky Linux, Warewulf, and AppTainer with lanyards, tote bags, stickers, and even temporary tattoos.
 One booth even handed out branded Tide pens!
 Every booth was giving away stickers for their products.
 I think I walked out of the convention center with one of every sticker that was ever created.